 Florida State head coach Mike Norvell didn’t waste any time on the recruiting trail when he arrived in Tallahassee.
 The former Memphis coach reeled in the No. 4 cornerback in the country in Demorie Tate and four-star quarterback (but five-star name) Chubba Purdy to round out a solid first class in 2020.

 The five-star cornerback is ranked the No. 2 cornerback in the nation and No. 5 overall recruit in the 2022 class by 247Sports.
-Despite still being a couple years from graduation, the Collins Hill High School (Suwanee, Georgia) could wind up being FSU’s highest-rated defensive back since Derwin James in 2015.
+Despite still being a couple years away from graduation, the Collins Hill High School (Suwanee, Georgia) could wind up being FSU’s highest-rated defensive back since Derwin James in 2015.

 Travis Hunter Recruiting

 Travis Hunter is already fielding offers from NCAA schools across the country.
 Local schools like Georgia and Georgia Tech have offered him as well as Power 5 programs like Florida, Alabama, Auburn, Michigan, Oklahoma, South Carolina and Tennessee.

 The cornerback received a scholarship offer in November 2019 and took an unofficial visit to Tallahassee on March 2.
 He committed to the ‘Noles the following day, calling Florida State his “dream school.”
 Florida State defensive backs coach Marcus Woodson had been pushing hard for the high school sophomore.

 FSU football's coaching staff played a huge role in Hunter's commitment.